Emergent Continuous Time Crystal in Dissipative Quantum Spin System without Driving: Supplementary Note 3: The robustness of CTC under noise

 $1/f$ noise, often referred to as flicker noise or pink noise, represents a specific type of noise marked by a frequency spectrum that diminishes with increasing frequency.
 To clarify, the power spectral density of $1/f$ noise follows an inverse proportionality to the frequency, resulting in a higher concentration of power at lower frequencies.
 Here we consider the robustness of CTC under $1/f$ noise.
 The noisy interaction is given by $\tilde{J}_{\alpha}(t)=J_{\alpha}+\xi_{\beta}(t)$, where $\xi_{\beta}(t)$ represents $1/f$ noise and its standard deviation $\beta$ acts as intensity.

-Similar to the consideration of isotropic Gaussian-type white noise shown in Fig. 4 in the main text, here we show the results in Fig. \ref{FigS2}.
-Three stages of time-dependent interactions with $1/f$ noise are shown in Fig. \ref{FigS2}(a) and the corresponding dynamical behaviors is displayed in Fig. \ref{FigS2}(b) with $\langle\hat{\sigma}^{x}\rangle$, whose Fourier spectrums for the selected regions that away from relaxing processes are shown in Fig. \ref{FigS2}(c).
-Without noise (stage I), the system relaxes to a LC-type oscillation, the Fourier spectrum of which features a discernible sharp dominant peak at $\omega=\omega_p=0.18$ and a tiny peak at $\omega\approx3\omega_p$, indicating the emergent of a prototypical CTC.
-Then we perturb the CTC by introducing the weak $1/f$ noise with strength $\beta=0.04$ at $\Gamma t=200$ (stage II), this perturbation slightly shift the dominant peak to the low frequency regime and introduces some weak higher-frequency components into the OSC behavior as illustrated in the inset of Fig. \ref{FigS2}(c), indicating that the CTC is still well alived.
+Similar to the consideration of isotropic Gaussian-type white noise shown in Fig. 4 in the main text, here we show the results in Supplementary Figure \ref{FigS3}.
+Three stages of time-dependent interactions with $1/f$ noise are shown in Supplementary Figure \ref{FigS3}(a) and the corresponding dynamical behavior is displayed in Supplementary Figure \ref{FigS3}(b) with $\langle\hat{\sigma}^{x}\rangle$, whose Fourier spectra for the selected regions that away from relaxing processes are shown in Supplementary Figure \ref{FigS3}(c).
+Without noise (stage I), the system relaxes to a LC-type oscillation, the Fourier spectrum of which features a discernible sharp dominant peak at $\omega=\omega_p=0.18$ and a tiny peak at $\omega\approx3\omega_p$, indicating the {emergence of} a prototypical CTC.
+Then we perturb the CTC by introducing the weak $1/f$ noise with strength $\beta=0.04$ at $\Gamma t=200$ (stage II), this perturbation slightly {shifts} the dominant peak to the low frequency regime and introduces some weak higher-frequency components into the OSC behavior as illustrated in the inset of Supplementary Figure \ref{FigS3}(c), indicating that the CTC is still well {alive}.
 Finally, we quench the $1/f$ noise to a much stronger one with strength $\beta=0.2$ at $\Gamma t=400$ (stage III), which significantly alters the regular periodic oscillations.
-Interestingly, Although the amplitudes of the oscillating is changed significantly, but the prominent principal peak of frequency spectrum is not shifted a lot.
-Figure \ref{FigS2}(d) shows the relative crystalline fraction (RCF).
-The RCFs for three stages are respectively $\Omega_{\text{I}}=1$, $\Omega_{\text{II}}=0.94$, and $\Omega_{\text{III}}=0.68$ as remarked in Fig. \ref{FigS2}(d), where illustrates how the CTC melts as noise strength increases.
+Interestingly, Although the amplitudes of the oscillating {change} significantly, the prominent principal peak of frequency spectrum {does not shift significantly}.
+Figure \ref{FigS3}(d) shows the relative crystalline fraction (RCF).
+The RCFs for three stages are respectively $R_{\text{I}}=1$, $R_{\text{II}}=0.94$, and $R_{\text{III}}=0.68$ as remarked in Supplementary Figure \ref{FigS3}(d), where illustrates how the CTC melts as noise strength increases.
 The CTC's RCF decreases with increasing noise and stabilizes at the dashed gray line, indicating that even in the presence of strong noise, the system's OSC behavior still may retain some information about the CTC.